To ensure your fish stay healthy, it’s vital to ensure you keep the conditions of your tank optimal.

 - Powerhead and heater (saltwater aquarium)

-The majority of aquariums are too heavy to move, and so you’ll need a siphon which allows you to take water out of the tank, and a bucket which allows you to bring replacement water to the tank.
+The majority of aquariums are too heavy to move, and so you’ll need a siphon that allows you to take water out of the tank and a bucket that allows you to bring replacement water to the tank.

 Remove any large decorations or ornaments.